nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 4. CodeHash: Also specific to smart contracts, the CodeHash field contains the hash of the contract’s code.
 This hash enables the network to efficiently verify the contract’s code during execution without storing the actual code in the address field.

-These fields collectively define the state and capabilities of each Ethereum address, ensuring that all transactions and contract executions are handled securely and efficiently within the network.

 #### 1.2.2.
 Contract creation

-Contract creation in Ethereum is a specialized transaction type that results in the deployment of a new smart contract on the blockchain.
-This process follows a defined sequence, as outlined in Section 7 of the Ethereum Yellow Paper, ensuring that the contract is properly initialized and integrated into the Ethereum network.
+Contract creation in Ethereum is a transaction type that deploys a new smart contract.
+As detailed in Section 7 of the Ethereum Yellow Paper, this process ensures proper initialization and integration into the network.

-While Externally Owned Accounts (EOAs) are the most common initiators of contract creation transactions, it is important to note that smart contracts themselves can also create new contracts.
-This capability allows for complex, multi-contract systems where contracts deploy or interact with other contracts autonomously, enhancing the flexibility and programmability of the Ethereum platform.
+Both Externally Owned Accounts (EOAs) and smart contracts can create contracts, enabling autonomous, multi-contract systems for enhanced flexibility.

-When an EOA or another smart contract initiates a contract creation transaction, the transaction's "To" field is left empty, indicating the intention to create a new contract.
-The transaction must include a data field containing the contract's initialization code, which is responsible for setting up the contract's initial state.
+During contract creation, the transaction’s "To" field is empty, and the data field contains initialization code to set up the contract’s state.
+The steps include:

-The sequence of events for contract creation is as follows:

-1. Transaction Initiation: The initiating account (EOA or smart contract) sends a transaction with the "To" field empty, the data field containing the contract’s initialization code, and a specified amount of gas.
-The transaction undergoes validation, ensuring the sender has sufficient funds, the nonce is correct, and in the case of smart contracts, that the execution context is valid.
+- Transaction Initiation: An account sends a transaction with initialization code, gas, and validation checks (e.g., funds, nonce).

-2. Address Generation: The address for the new contract is generated deterministically based on the sender’s address and the sender's nonce.
-This ensures that each contract created by the same sender (whether an EOA or a smart contract) has a unique address.
+- Address Generation: The contract address is deterministically generated from the sender’s address and nonce.

-3. Execution of Initialization Code: The Ethereum Virtual Machine (EVM) executes the contract's initialization code.
-During this process, the EVM may consume gas as it processes the instructions in the code.
-The output of this code execution, which is typically the runtime bytecode, is stored in the contract’s CodeHash field.
+- Initialization Code Execution: The EVM runs the code, consuming gas, and stores the resulting runtime bytecode in the contract’s CodeHash.

-4. Storage Setup: The initialization code may also set up the contract’s initial storage, which is represented by the Storage Root in the contract account.
-This storage is managed via a Merkle Patricia Trie, allowing for efficient retrieval and updates.
+- Storage Setup: The initialization code sets up initial storage, managed via a Merkle Patricia Trie.

-5. Contract Finalization: Once the initialization code has been executed and the contract’s code and storage have been set, the contract is officially created.
-The contract's address, CodeHash, and initial storage are recorded on the blockchain, and any remaining gas is refunded to the sender.
+- Contract Finalization: The contract’s address, code, and storage are recorded on the blockchain, with unused gas refunded.

-6. Deployment: The contract is now live on the Ethereum network, and its address can be used to interact with it through subsequent transactions.
-The contract operates autonomously, executing its code whenever it receives transactions that trigger its functions.

-This sequence ensures that smart contracts, whether created by EOAs or other smart contracts, are deployed consistently and securely, maintaining the integrity and reliability of the Ethereum blockchain.
+This process ensures consistent and secure deployment of contracts, whether initiated by EOAs or other smart contracts, preserving Ethereum's integrity.

 #### 1.2.3.
 Message call

-A message call in Ethereum refers to the process by which an account, whether an Externally Owned Account (EOA) or a smart contract, interacts with another smart contract or sends Ether to another account.
-Unlike a transaction, which originates from an EOA and creates a new state on the blockchain, a message call is an internal process that may not necessarily create new blocks but can lead to state changes within the Ethereum Virtual Machine (EVM).
+A message call in Ethereum allows an account (EOA or smart contract) to interact with another contract or send Ether.
+Unlike transactions, message calls are internal processes that may not create new blocks but can alter the EVM state.

-The sequence of steps for a message call, as described in Section 8 of the Ethereum Yellow Paper, is as follows:
+Key steps in a message call, per Section 8 of the Ethereum Yellow Paper:

-1. Initiation: A message call is initiated by an account, either an EOA via a transaction or a smart contract as part of its execution.
-The message includes key parameters such as the recipient address, the amount of Ether to be transferred (if any), the input data, and the gas limit allocated for the call.
+- Initiation: Triggered by an EOA via a transaction or a smart contract during execution, specifying the recipient, Ether amount, input data, and gas limit.

-2. Recipient Address: The recipient of the message call is specified by an address, which can correspond to either an EOA or another smart contract.
-If the recipient is a smart contract, the message call may trigger the execution of the contract’s code.
+- Recipient: The recipient address may be an EOA or smart contract.
+For contracts, the call can trigger code execution.

-3. Gas Allocation: A portion of the gas provided for the transaction or the parent execution context is allocated to the message call.
-This gas allocation determines how much computation the recipient contract can perform.
-If the gas runs out during execution, the message call fails, and all state changes are reverted, except for the gas consumed up to that point.
+- Gas Allocation: Gas allocated limits computation.
+If gas runs out, the call fails, and state changes are reverted.

-4. Code Execution: If the recipient is a smart contract, the EVM loads the contract’s code from the blockchain and begins execution.
-The input data provided in the message call is used as the input for the contract’s functions.
-The contract can perform various operations, including reading and writing to storage, sending Ether, or making further message calls to other contracts.
+- Code Execution: If the recipient is a contract, the EVM executes its code using the input data, enabling operations like storage updates, sending Ether, or further calls.

-5. Return Data: Upon completion of the code execution, the contract returns data, which is then passed back to the calling account or contract.
-This data could be a simple confirmation of success, a computation result, or an error message if the call failed.
+- Return Data: Results, confirmations, or error messages are returned to the caller after execution.

-6. Finalization: The message call finalizes by either succeeding or failing.
-If it succeeds, the state changes made during execution are committed to the blockchain, and any unused gas is refunded.
-If it fails, all state changes are reverted, except for the gas used.
+- Finalization: On success, state changes are committed, and unused gas is refunded.
+On failure, all changes (except gas used) are reverted.

-Message calls are fundamental to the interaction between contracts within the Ethereum network, enabling the execution of complex, decentralized applications that can dynamically interact with each other.
+Message calls enable dynamic interactions between contracts, supporting Ethereum’s decentralized applications.

 ### 1.3.
 Bytecode